 The results were generally strong but there were differences in the way the products handled threats.
 The vast majority of them were able to block threats, whether general or targeted, upon delivery.
 Some products allowed the delivery of a few threats and only reported detection when the malware's attack chain was underway.
-In most of these cases, the products were able to neutralise the threats.
-It's also interesting to note that these instances of neutralisation occurred most often when targeted attacks were launched.

-Five out of six products stopped all of the attacks.
-These belonged to Microsoft, Trellix, Sophos, Kaspersky, and ESET.
+In many of these cases, the products were able to neutralise the threats.
+A stunning seven products stopped all of the attacks.
+These belonged to Sophos, Trellix, Kaspersky, Broadcom, ESET, Microsoft and VIPRE.
 The rest of the products came in strongly behind.
-Webroot SecureAnywhere Endpoint Protection missed two of the common threats and five of the targeted attacks.
+Fortinet EDR protected against all the targeted threats but missed one of the more common threats.
+SentinelOne and CrowdStrike Falcon stopped all the general attacks but missed a targeted threat each.